onap/doc/docs/guides/onap-developer/settingup/fullonap.rst

 Management network, as described above.
-Furthermore, each VM runs a post-instantiation script that downloads and installs software dependencies (e.g. Java JDK, gcc, make, Python, ...) and ONAP software packages and docker containers from remote repositories.
+Furthermore, each VM runs a post-instantiation script that downloads and installs software dependencies (e.g. Java JDK, gcc, make, Python, ...) and ONAP software packages and Docker containers from remote repositories.

-When the HEAT template is executed, the Openstack HEAT engine creates the resources defined in the HEAT template, based on the parameters values defined in the environment file.
+When the HEAT template is executed, the OpenStack HEAT engine creates the resources defined in the HEAT template, based on the parameters values defined in the environment file.